 And this is the reason why athletes including Andy Murray and Cristiano Ronaldo swear by clinical Pilates to keep them in peak physical condition.

-Physio-led Pilates is what we specialise in at Complete Pilates because we know this kind of Pilates is the most effective.
+Physio-led Pilates is what we specialise in at Complete Pilates because we know this kind of Pilates is the most effective for rehabilitation.

 We also work closely with the team at Complete Physio to make sure our clients reap the benefits of manual therapy and Pilates in combination.